 {% set finalPrice = discountedPrice * (1 + taxRate) %}

-It can be seen that, whether it is simple addition or complex logic involving multiple steps and variables, AnQiCMS's template engine can directly complete the calculation through these arithmetic operators.
+You can see that, whether it is simple addition or complex logic involving multiple steps and variables, the AnQiCMS template engine can directly complete the calculation through these arithmetic operators.

 Where does the data come from?
-Obtain and prepare the data required for calculation.
+Obtain and prepare the data required for the calculation

-The first step in making accurate calculations is to ensure that the data you obtain is correct and exists in the correct format.
+The first step in making accurate calculations is to ensure that the data you have obtained is correct and exists in the correct format.

 1. Retrieve data from the content model

 In AnQiCMS, your product prices, inventory, and other data are usually stored in custom fields of content models (such as "product model").
-For example, you may have defined a field namedPriceThe "numeric" type field is used to store prices, a field namedStockThe "numeric" type field is used to store inventory.
+For example, you may have defined a field namedPriceA numeric field to store the price, a field namedStockA numeric field to store inventory.

 {# 在产品详情页获取当前产品的价格和库存 #}